SerenityOS/serenity/README.md

 Man pages are browsable outside of SerenityOS under [Base/usr/share/man](https://github.com/SerenityOS/serenity/tree/master/Base/usr/share/man).

-When running SerenityOS you can use `man` for the terminal interface, or `help` for the GUI interface.
+When running SerenityOS you can use `man` for the terminal interface, or `help` for the GUI.

 ## How do I build and run this?